EdwardFerdian/WSSNet/README.md

 We further modified the template (into 48x93) and performed UV unwrapping, which can be find in the templates directory.
 The template is used to register to patient-spesific geometry from segmentations.
 Registration was performed using [PyCPD](https://github.com/siavashk/pycpd).
-A modified version of the original code is already included in wssnet/pycpd directory.
+A modified version of the code is already included in wssnet/pycpd directory.
 # D. Prepare your own training dataset
-TBA
+This is an example on how to prepare the WSS and velocity 'sheets' from CSV files (exported from CFD simulations).
+Example csv files can be downloaded from the [figshare website](https://auckland.figshare.com/articles/software/WSSNet_aortic_4D_Flow_MRI_wall_shear_stress_estimation_neural_network/19105067).

+Note:
+1. Each time frame in the simulation is exported as a single csv file.
+We split the csv file into 2 parts:
+    - **export-{time_index}.csv**: contains the mesh coordinates (x,y,z) and velocity at the corresponding coordinates (vx, vy, vz, |v|)
+    - **export_wall-{time_index}.csv**: contains the wall coordinates (x, y, z) and wall shear stress at the corresponding coordinates (wssx, wssy, wssz, |wss|)

+Prepare velocity sheets directly from csv files:
+- Directly run the prepare_csv2sheet.py script using the predefined value

+Prepare velocity sheets from an interpolated grid:
+- Run the prepare_csv2grid.py script using the predefined value
+- Run the prepare_mri_sheet.py script (see **Section E-3**)

+Extracting this data into sheets also require the geometry.
+An example geometry is provided.
+See **Section E-2.5**

 # E. Running prediction on MRI data
 Some of the preparation steps, such as segmentation are still manual.
 Please refer to the following steps.